 “[I]t being Sunday and a holiday the laws do not allow you to do any work at all, not at home nor in public and that we therefore had to go to church instead of hanging around to sketch and paint…we returned home shocked and discouraged with a sense of pity towards that republic so enslaved and dominated by contrary religions.”

-Nevertheless, Juglaris received an initial welcome that seemed entirely warm and sincere.
-Personally greeting him in person at the train station was none other than his new employer, Louis Prang himself.
-On a subsequent factory tour, Prang explained Juglaris's forthcoming duties.
-As artistic director, Juglaris would be responsible for selecting, revising, and even redoing all artwork.
-That night a Prang associate hosted a dinner at his home with Juglaris as honored guest.
+Arriving in Boston on Sunday, August 22, 1880, Juglaris received an initial welcome that appeared entirely warm and sincere.
+Greeting him at the train station was none other than his new employer, Louis Prang.
+On a subsequent factory tour of the Prang operations in West Roxbury, a neighborhood annexed by Boston in 1874, the German-born publisher explained Juglaris’s forthcoming duties.
+As artistic director, Juglaris would be responsible for selecting and revising all artwork.
+That night a Prang associate hosted a dinner at his own home with Juglaris as an honored guest.
 Full of talk about future projects, the evening was both congenial and auspicious.
 Juglaris was elated.
 The night seemed to validate every hope he had for a bright future in America.

 After settling into lodgings near the Boston Commons and starting work at the Prang factory, Juglaris tried to look up two Boston residents he had known well back in France when they were all part of Thomas Couture’s circle at Villiers-le-Bel.
 Francis “Frank” Millet did not respond to his inquiries, but Juglaris was able to meet with young John Ward Dunsmore.
 Although in Paris Dunsmore had led a free-and-easy life complete with a mistress, he was now a very proper man.
 In his new role as Boston society painter, always trolling for portrait commissions among the city’s matrons, he was impeccably dressed and morally circumspect, not even willing to acknowledge that he drank anymore.
 Dunsmore warned Juglaris about Boston’s puritanical ways.
 “You shall see!” he said.
 Before long, Juglaris did see, learning first-hand what Dunsmore was talking about.